A

 - Dense-graded

-- refers to a continuously graded aggregate blend typically used to make hot-mix asphalt concrete with conventional or modified binders.
+- refers to a continuously graded aggregate blend typically used

-- rubber that has been subjected to treatment by heat, pressure, or the addition of softening agents after grinding to alter physical and chemical properties of the recycled material.
+pressure, or the addition of softening agents after grinding to alter physical and

-- any method that mixes the crumb rubber modifier with the aggregate before the mixture is charged with asphalt binder.
-This process only applies to hot mix asphalt production.
+aggregate before the mixture is charged with asphalt binder.
+This process only applies

 E